September 2020 Google Classroom Join Code:

 We hope that you are ready to take on another exciting and challenging year!

 Over the years we have had great success making music here at John Jay, and we are looking forward to continuing our fine tradition of excellence.
 With such a positive response and a strong work ethic from our students, our program will continue to thrive.

 Included with this letter is the revised handbook/syllabus for the school year.
 Please make sure you give special attention to each of the sections.
 I ask that both students and parents read the entire handbook together.
-You are also asked to return the last page to your director by September 13, signed by a parent or legal guardian and the student.
-Please be sure to mark all the concert dates on your calendar.
+You are also asked to READ THE ENTIRE DOCUMENT by September 14, and asked to e-sign it and send it to Ms. Ruffalo via email.

 Ms. Candice Ruffalo firstname.lastname@example.org

 Why should music be included as a basic part of the curriculum?

 - Music is one of the most important manifestations of our cultural heritage.